Efficient Algorithms for Sparse Moment Problems without Separation: An Efficient Algorithm for the -Coin Problem

 Note that $A_M$ is a Hankel matrix and $V_{\veca}$ is a Vandemonde matrix.

-Our algorithm is a variant of Prony's algorithm.
+Our algorithm is a variant of Prony's method \citep{prony1795}.
 The pseudocode can be found in Algorithm~\ref{alg:dim1}.
 The algorithm takes the number of spikes $k$, the noisy moment vector $M'$ which $\|M' - M(\mix)\|_{\infty}\leq \noise$ and the moment accuracy $\noise$ as the input.
 We describe our algorithm as follows.

 Let $\vecc = [c_0, \cdots, c_{k-1}]^{\top} \in \R^k$ such that $\prod_{i=1}^{k} (x - \alpha_i) = \sum_{i=0}^{k-1} c_i x^i + x^k$ be the characteristic vector of locations $\alpha_i$.
-We first perform a ridge regression to obtain $\hvecc$ in Line 2.
-Note that $A_{M(\mix)} \vecc + b_{M(\mix)} = \mathbf{0}.$ (see Lemma~\ref{lm:dim1-char-poly}).
+We first perform a ridge regression to obtain $\hvecc$ in Line~\ref{line:dim1-hc}.
+We note that $A_{M(\mix)} \vecc + b_{M(\mix)} = \mathbf{0}.$ (see Lemma~\ref{lm:dim1-char-poly}).
 Hence, $\hvecc$ serves a similar role as $\vecc$ (note that $\hvecc$ is not necessarily close to $\vecc$ without the separation assumption).
-From Line 3 to Line 5, we aim to obtain estimations of the positions of the spikes, i.e., $\alpha_i$s.
+From Line~\ref{line:dim1-ha} to Line~\ref{line:dim1-ta}, we aim to obtain estimations of the positions of the spikes, i.e., $\alpha_i$s.
 We first solve the roots of polynomial $\sum_{i=0}^{k-1} \hc_i x^i + x^k$.
-For polynomial root findings, note that some roots may be complex without any separation assumption. \footnote{Gordon et al.~\cite{gordon2020sparse} prove that all roots are real and separated under the minimal separation assumption. } Hence, we need to project the solutions back to $\simplex_1$ and inject small noise, ensuring that all values are distinct and still in $\simplex_1$.
+For polynomial root findings, note that some roots may be complex without any separation assumption. \footnote{\citet{gordon2020sparse} proved that all roots are real and separated under the minimal separation assumption. } Hence, we need to project the solutions back to $\simplex_1$ and inject small noise, ensuring that all values are distinct and still in $\simplex_1$.
 We note that any noise of size at most $\noise$ suffices.
-After recovering the positions of the spikes, we aim to recover the corresponding weights $\tvecw$ by the linear regression defined by the Vandemonde matrix $V_{\veca}$ (Line 6).
-We normalized the weight vector in Line 7.
+After recovering the positions of the spikes, we aim to recover the corresponding weights $\tvecw$ by the linear regression defined by the Vandemonde matrix $V_{\veca}$ in Line~\ref{line:dim1-hw} with weight normalization in Line~\ref{line:dim1-tw}.
 We note that $\tvecw$ may still have some negative components.
-In Line 9, we find the closest $k$-spike distribution in $\Spike(\simplex_1, \simplex_{k-1})$, which is our final output.
+In Line~\ref{line:dim1-cw}, we find the closest $k$-spike distribution in $\Spike(\simplex_1, \simplex_{k-1})$, which is our final output.
 The details for implementing the above steps in $O(k^2)$ time can be found in Appendix~\ref{subsec:1d-alg-detail}.
+The performance guarantee of the algorithm is given by the following theorem.